Probate Q&A Series

 When a spouse passes away owning shares in a corporation, you must navigate both probate and corporate law to transfer ownership and manage estate funds.
 This guide walks you through the process under North Carolina law.

-File a petition with the clerk of superior court where your spouse lived.
+File the application for probate and appointment with the clerk of superior court where your spouse lived.
 Include the original will, a certified copy of the death certificate, and the filing fee.
 The clerk reviews your eligibility and that of other heirs.
 See G.S.
 28A-6.

-After the clerk approves, you receive letters testamentary.
+After the clerk approves, you receive letters testamentary if there is a will naming you as executor, or letters of administration if there is no will or no qualified executor.
 These letters give you legal authority to access the decedent’s assets, pay debts, and transfer property.
 Banks, brokers, and other institutions require them.
 See G.S.
 28A-8.

 3. Inventory and Valuation of Corporate Interests

 Gather corporate records, including articles of incorporation, bylaws, shareholder agreements, and stock certificates.
-Obtain a fair market valuation of the shares—this ensures proper estate tax reporting and fair distribution among beneficiaries.
+Obtain a fair market valuation of the shares—this helps support the estate inventory, any required tax reporting, and fair distribution among beneficiaries.

 4. Transfer Corporate Shares to Beneficiaries

 Review the corporation’s bylaws and any buy-sell or shareholder agreements.
 These may require board approval or give the corporation or other shareholders the first right to purchase the shares.
 Once cleared, endorse the old certificates or prepare new ones in the names of the beneficiaries.
-Update the company’s stock ledger and, if necessary, file amendments with the North Carolina Secretary of State under the General Corporation Law (Chapter 55).
+Update the company’s stock ledger.
+Filing amendments with the North Carolina Secretary of State is not generally required solely to transfer shares under the North Carolina Business Corporation Act (Chapter 55).

 5. Open an Estate Bank Account

-Take your letters testamentary, the certified death certificate, and personal identification to a bank.
+Take your letters testamentary or letters of administration, a certified death certificate, and personal identification to a bank.
 Request an account in the name of the estate.
-Deposit any remaining personal checking or savings balances, plus proceeds from asset sales.
-An estate account keeps decedent funds separate from your personal accounts and simplifies record-keeping.
+You will also typically need a tax identification number for the estate.
+Deposit estate funds, such as balances collected by the personal representative and proceeds from asset sales.
+An estate account keeps estate funds separate from your personal accounts and simplifies record-keeping.

 6. Administer and Close the Estate

 Use estate funds to pay valid debts, funeral expenses, and administrative costs.
-Prepare an inventory and list of claims for the clerk’s approval as required by G.S.
-28A-15.
-Distribute the corporate shares and any remaining cash to beneficiaries per the will.
-Finally, file a closing accounting and petition for discharge to end the estate administration.
+Prepare and file an inventory with the clerk as required by G.S.
+28A-20-1.
+Distribute the corporate shares and any remaining cash to beneficiaries per the will or other applicable law.
+Finally, file a final account and seek discharge to end the estate administration.

 Key Points to Remember

-• Start probate promptly by filing the will and death certificate.
+• Start probate promptly by filing the will and required estate paperwork.

-• Obtain letters testamentary before accessing any assets.
+• Obtain letters testamentary or letters of administration before accessing estate assets.

 • Follow corporate bylaws and shareholder agreements when transferring shares.